cednore/trilium/README.md

 # run trilium installer playbook from local
 just trilium-install

-# open a ssh session into app instance
+# open a ssh session into the app instance
 just connect

-# run command remotely on the app instance
+# run a command remotely on the app instance
 just connect free -hw

 # restart app container